-Explosion Hazards
+Explosion Hazard

-- Danger: Type 4448-001 is not designed to be used in potentially explosive environments.
-It should not be operated in the presence of flammable liquids or gases - Danger: Type 4448-002 is designed to be used in potentially explosive environments.
-It can be operated in the presence of flammable liquids or gases to the extent covered by certificate number
+Type 4448-A-001 and Type 4448-B-001 are not designed to be used in potentially explosive environments.
+They should not be operated in the presence of flammable liquids or gases.

-Sira 07ATEX2032X.
+(£x) Type 4448-A-002 and Type 4448-B-002 are designed to be used in potentially explosive environments.
+They can be operated in the presence of flammable liquids or gases to the extent covered by certificate number Sira 07ATEX2032X.
 The certificate number includes an 'X' suffix indicating that special conditions of certification apply, see page 3 for more information.